 The UE shall not consider a E-UTRA neighbour cell in cell reselection, if it is indicated as not allowed in the measurement control system information of the serving cell.

-For an inter-frequency cell that has been already detected, but that has not been reselected to, the filtering shall be such that the UE shall be capable of evaluating that the inter-frequency cell has met reselection criterion defined TS 36.304 within Tevaluate,E-UTRAN_Inter_NC, when Treselection = 0 provided that the reselection criteria is met by a margin of at least [7]dB for reselections based on ranking or [7]dB for RSRP reselections based on absolute priorities or [5]dB for RSRQ reselections based on absolute priorities.
+For an inter-frequency cell that has been already detected, but that has not been reselected to, the filtering shall be such that the UE shall be capable of evaluating that the inter-frequency cell has met reselection criterion defined TS 36.304 within Kcarrier*Tevaluate,E-UTRAN_Inter_NC, when Treselection = 0 provided that the reselection criteria is met by a margin of at least [7]dB for reselections based on ranking or [7]dB for RSRP reselections based on absolute priorities or [5]dB for RSRQ reselections based on absolute priorities.

 If Treselection timer has a non zero value and the inter-frequency cell is better ranked than the serving cell, the UE shall evaluate this inter-frequency cell for the Treselection time.
 If this cell remains better ranked within this duration, then the UE shall reselect that cell.